collective/collective.js.ckeditor/README.rst

 Introduction
 ============

-This addon register ckeditor to Plone resource registry.
+This addon register ckeditor_ to Plone resource registry.
 It do not provide any further integration with Plone.

 version: 4.0 Beta

+This ckeditor version is available on github_

 This addon provide a buildout which loads samples: /@@example.ckeditor.
 At the moment not all samples are migrated to work within Plone but we